 David Young Kim

 David Young Kim is Assistant Professor in the Department of History of Art at Penn.
-He teaches Southern Renaissance art, with focus on the issues of cross-cultural exchange, geography, art literature, and material culture.
+He teaches and researches Southern Renaissance art, with focus on the issues of cross-cultural exchange, geography, art literature, and material culture.
 He received his B.A. in English and French literature from Amherst College (1999) and his M.A. and Ph.D. from Harvard (2009), in addition to attending the Humboldt University in Berlin and the Université Paris Diderot-Paris 7.
-Before joining the Penn faculty in 2013, he was a postdoctoral faculty fellow (wissenschaftlicher Assistent) at the University of Zurich in Switzerland (2009-2013) and a visiting faculty member at the Universidade Federal de São Paulo (2011-2013).
+Before joining the Penn faculty in 2013, he was a postdoctoral faculty fellow (wissenschaftlicher Assistent) at the University of Zurich in Switzerland (2009-2013) and a visiting faculty member at the Universidade Federal de São Paulo in Brazil (2011-2013).
 He has held residential fellowships at Villa I Tatti, The Harvard Center for Italian Renaissance Studies and the Kunsthistorisches Institut in Florenz-Max Planck Institut.

-His book The Traveling Artist in the Italian Renaissance will be published by Yale University Press in 2014.
-It explores the relationship between the mobility of artists and stylistic change.
-Through close readings of significant figures in art literature and the works they describe (Vasari, Dolce, Armenini, Zuccaro), the book demonstrates how mobility provoked commentary, censure, praise, reflection and ultimately debate by sixteenth-century writers on art and by artists themselves.
-He has also published essays on topics such as cartographic images of the New World, the horror of realistic images, cross-cultural exchange in the Mediterranean, the reception of Gentile Bellini’s sojourn at the Ottoman court, and architectural representation.
-He has recently edited a forthcoming volume of essays entitled Matters of Weight: Force, Gravity, and Aesthetics in the Early Modern Era (Berlin: Edition Imorde) which examines the theory and exploitation of weight as an aesthetic category in works of art, 1350-1700.
+His book The Traveling Artist in the Italian Renaissance: Geography, Mobility, and Style was published by Yale University Press in 2014.
+It explores sixteenth-century discourse concerning artists’ travels and the impact of that travel on artistic process, in particular on stylistic change.
+More broadly, the book examines artists’ journeys in relation to Renaissance ideas concerning geography, the environment, the act of creation, and selfhood.
+He has also published essays on cartographic images of the New World, the horror of realistic images, cross-cultural exchange in the Mediterranean, the reception of Gentile Bellini’s sojourn at the Ottoman court, and architectural representation.
+He has edited a volume of essays entitled Matters of Weight: Force, Gravity, and Aesthetics in the Early Modern Era (Berlin: Edition Imorde, 2013) which examines the theory and exploitation of weight as an aesthetic category in works of art, 1350-1700.